-Summer’s not summer without swimming in our world.
+Summer’s not summer without swimming in our world but what can it do to your hair?

 As a mother of three, I’ve found our family summer holidays work best when we can rent a cottage and the children’s top priority in these decisions is whether or not there is a pool.